inferno9004/dojo_research/README.md

  - Zeppelin

     Zeppelin has a very good UI and is able to provide a range of functionality to the end user.
 It looks more up to date and modern.
 It is intuitive to use as well.
 The frontend  technology stack is more advanced as it has the ability to provide interactive plotting functionality.
-This enables zeppelin to take data visualisation to another level.
+This enables Zeppelin to take data visualization to another level.
-    An example of visualisation is show below -
+    An example of visualization is show below -

 ![image alt][5]

-We can clearly see that zeppelin has good support for spatial data.
+We can clearly see that Zeppelin has good support for spatial data.
 It has the ability to produce charts just by writing SQL statements or python queries and then choosing an option that we may like.
 Apart from this ease, what is more important is the fact that these visuals are interactive.
 This will help in presentations without having to use tools like Tableau.

  - Jupyter